stedman/grade-fetch/README.md

 ### Roadmap

-The following Roadmap continues to be provisional and will like change as time goes on:
+The following Roadmap continues to be provisional and will likely change as time goes on:

 1. Set up environment
     1. [x] Node (v12) + npm
         * Node is an obvious starting point and v12 is the latest [LTS (long-term support) release](https://nodejs.org/en/about/releases/).
-        * While I personally use [nvm](https://github.com/nvm-sh/nvm) to manage Node versions, that use is optional here.
+        * I recommend [nvm](https://github.com/nvm-sh/nvm) to manage Node versions, but it is optional here.
         * [npm](https://www.npmjs.com/) is Node's baked-in package manager and does its job pretty well.
 [Yarn](https://yarnpkg.com/) is a solid alternative.
     2. Automate code formatting and static analysis.
         1. [x] Add [.editorconfig](https://editorconfig.org).